 REGISTER FOR THIS WEBINAR

 There are two fundamental approaches to addressing misconduct of students with disabilities: educational (placement) and disciplinary (removal).
-Attorney Bobby Truhe will show you how to work from the start of repeated maladaptive behaviors and one-off misconduct by choosing the proper approach based on each student’s needs.
+In this on-demand webinar, attorney Bobby Truhe shows you how to work from the start of repeated maladaptive behaviors and one-off misconduct by choosing the proper approach based on each student’s needs.

 There are two fundamental approaches to addressing misconduct of students with disabilities: educational (placement) and disciplinary (removal).
-Attorney Bobby Truhe will show you how to work from the start of repeated maladaptive behaviors and one-off misconduct by choosing the proper approach based on each student’s needs.
+In this on-demand webinar, attorney Bobby Truhe shows you how to work from the start of repeated maladaptive behaviors and one-off misconduct by choosing the proper approach based on each student’s needs.

-You’ll learn the legal authority for teams to consider LRE and placement, as well as the legal requirements for disciplinary removals, manifestation, FBAs, and IAES.
-And you’ll go beyond legal mandates to understand the benefits and downside of each approach and discover effective ways to address misconduct when it occurs.
+You learn the legal authority for teams to consider LRE and placement, as well as the legal requirements for disciplinary removals, manifestation, FBAs, and IAES.
+And you go beyond legal mandates to understand the benefits and downside of each approach and discover effective ways to address misconduct when it occurs.

 With due process and state complaints on the rise, school and district staff are frequently called on to assist in defending and trying to resolve these matters — and most have little to no experience in navigating the complex legal issues involved.
 Remedy that situation by training everyone with this on-demand webinar presented by attorney Amy J. Pitsch.